 The proposal stops short of imposing fixed quotas for emission-free vehicles and is more modest than goals already set out by some EU members.
-Still, European automakers said the commission's targets were too drastic, and Germany's foreign minister warned against the proposal.
+Still, European automakers said the new targets were too drastic.

 Commission Vice President Maros Sefcovic insisted that the plan is the most "realistic" compromise between Europe's ambitions to blaze trails on clean energy and the costs that the continent's powerful car manufacturers will have to bear to overhaul workforces and production.